hchoang/hchoang.github.io/src/pages/pages/2015-05-01---about/index.md

 path: "/about"
 ---

-My name is Cat Hoang, a Vietnamese Software Engineer, currently living in Sydney Australia.
+My name is Cat Hoang, a Software Engineer living in Sydney Australia.
 People say that I am a quiet guy but I do love to talk, my favourite topics: life and religion.

 ![Book Reading](./1.jpeg)